 Divorce is a hard process for everyone involved.
-When a couple with children divorce, its hard on both parents as well as the children.
+When a couple with children divorce, it can be hard on both parents as well as the children.
 However, there are things both parents can do, or avoid doing, to reduce the stress divorce often causes children.
-When it comes to handling child support, the following tips can make it easier on all parties involved:
+When it comes to dealing with child support, the following tips can make it easier on all parties involved:

 - Keep financial matters and all other parenting issues as separate as possible.